tf2-team/tf2-corp-platform/docs/aiops/implement_plan.md

 ### 2.2 Repository and deployment ownership preflight

 - `tf2-corp-platform` is the delivery repository for runtime code and local/Docker Grafana assets.
-- `aio-docs` is the delivery repository for ADRs, evaluations, Ops Reviews, postmortems, and evidence indexes; it links to canonical runbooks in `tf2-corp-platform/src/aiops/runbooks/`, and the runtime never reads it.
+- `tf2-corp-platform/docs/aiops` is the delivery location for AIOps ADRs, evaluations, Ops Reviews, postmortems, and evidence indexes; it links to canonical runbooks in `tf2-corp-platform/src/aio/runbooks/`, and the runtime never reads it.
 - `phase3/techx-corp-chart` is upstream reference material unless CDO explicitly identifies it as a writable delivery repository.
 - `ADR-DEPLOY-001` must record the URL, immutable revision, owner, and local checkout root of the chart repository that actually deploys TF2.
 Refer to that checkout as `TF2_CHART_ROOT` in commands and documentation.
 - Stop deployment work if `TF2_CHART_ROOT` is uncommitted, points at the Phase 3 reference by accident, or cannot render the currently deployed TF2 release.
 This prevents a locally edited template from being mistaken for a real EKS delivery.